usnistgov/mobile-threat-catalogue/_cellular-threats/CEL-31.md

 ID: CEL-31
 Threat: Physical Attacks on Network Infrastructure
 ThreatOrigin: LTE Architecture Overview and Security Analysis (Draft NISTIR 8071) [^166]
+ThreatDescription: Carrier infrastructure can be compromised by physical access to the network components.
 ExploitExample:
 CVEExample:
 PossibleCountermeasures: